 Then set your set square to a 45-degree angle to make sure the section fits nicely into the gap.

-Now glue the board into the gap using your adhesive to make sure that it’s sturdy and stable.
+Now click the board into the gap to make sure that it’s sturdy and stable.

 Now you can lay your next row of boards.
 Work from right to left and place your A boards on the right side of your inverted triangles and click them into place.